hanmingrui159/Mancala-Server/README.md

 A server used to play the customized multiple-player version of the Mancala game through TCP sockets

 SET-UP:<br />
-To compile the game, open the bash terminal, cd into the directory containing Makefile and mancsrv.c, and enter "make" on the command line <br />
+-To compile the game, open the bash terminal, cd into the directory containing Makefile and mancsrv.c, and enter "make" on the command line <br />
-To play the game, run the server ./mancsrv in one terminal window, and each player uses the command "nc 127.0.0.1 3000" in a new bash window to connect to the server. <br />
+-To play the game, run the server ./mancsrv in one terminal window, and each player uses the command "nc 127.0.0.1 3000" in a new bash window to connect to the server. <br />

 RULES:<br />
 -Newly Connected players need to enter the player's name first to be added to the game<br />